Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Picking a dish hadn’t been been tricky at all.
 Arés had insisted on *’ethnic’* and if there was one thing that fit *beautifully* into the carb-and-fats kingdom that was SOR nutrition, it was Slovakian food from her dad’s side of the family.

 Fortunately, her dad had scanned *Babička’s* box full of index-card recipes way back when, and a quick skim through the PDF had swiftly turned up just the thing.
-Lokše---potato pancakes stuffed with goose fat (the moister the better) and filled with pickled cabbage.
+Lokše - potato pancakes stuffed with goose fat (the moister the better) and filled with pickled cabbage.
 They’d come out pretty damn good, she thought.

 Firth meanwhile had showed up with a chunk of venison the size of a suitcase, reportedly a gift from his *’pop’* who’d shot it himself.
 It came with a warning to watch out for the deer slug, because Poppa Firth hadn’t been able to find it, and he was out front tinkering with some arcane-industrial culinary apparatus of Rebar’s making, allegedly “smoking it to Kentucky perfection” under the patient attention of the SOR's titanic dog, Bozo.